 This section prevents a worker or employer from waiving a requirement of this act, but for the exception in Section 4(b).
 On similar grounds, an employee cannot stipulate that the requirements of this act have been met, regardless of whether the stipulation is fact or fiction.
 Without Section 8, an employer could require an employee to sign a contract stating, for example, that the requirements of Section 4(a)(2) have been met, when in reality, the employer never gave the required notice.
 The act's requirements are mandatory for the same reason that restrictive employment agreements are not enforceable like other contracts.
 The overall public interest in competition and mobility in labor markets means that these agreements are prohibited and unenforceable even when agreed to by employer and worker.
 Those policies would be vitiated if the act's requirements are waivable.
+On similar grounds, an employee cannot stipulate that the requirements of this act have been met, regardless of whether the stipulation is fact or fiction.
+If stipulations are generally allowed Without Section 8, an employer could require an employee to sign a contract stating, for example, that the requirements of Section 4(a)(2) have been met, when in reality, the employer never gave the required notice.
+Stipulations are allowed during litigation or other dispute resolution to move the proceedings along

-Section 9.
+Section 149.
 Enforcement and Remedy

-32 Alternative A
+19 Alternative A